kisakoodaus/boi2026.cses.fi/content/rules.md

 - OUTPUT LIMIT EXCEEDED: your program printed too much text

 Test cases are grouped into subtasks, each worth some points.

+TODO: what will be shown for each subtask?

 A subtask is solved if every test in it is solved correctly and within time and memory limits.
 A submission will receive points for all subtasks that it solves.